The Benefits of Bees

-Bee populations have been in a sharp decline for the past few years, and while the scientific community is still in the process of investigating the reasons why, one thing has become abundantly clear: pesticides are a huge part of the problem.
+Bee populations have been in a sharp decline for the past few years, and while the scientific community is still in the process of investigating the reasons why one thing has become abundantly clear: pesticides are a huge part of the problem.

-We use pesticides to rid our garden of unwanted pests, and at a glance, it might seem like they do their job well, but the truth is that pesticides have a large amount of unintended consequences as well.
+We use pesticides to rid our garden of unwanted pests, and at a glance, it might seem like they do their job well, but the truth is that pesticides have a large number of unintended consequences as well.
 Among those consequences is the decline of our bee population.
 Of course, the majority of the pesticides being sprayed in the United States and beyond are out of your control, but that doesn’t mean that you can’t make a difference.